m-labs/artiq/doc/manual/core_device.rst

     * ``ext0_bypass_125`` (explicit alias)
     * ``ext0_bypass_100`` (explicit alias)

-Bypassing the PLL ensures the skews between input clock, downstream clock outputs, and RTIO clock are deterministic accross reboots of the system.
+Bypassing the PLL ensures the skews between input clock, downstream clock outputs, and RTIO clock are deterministic across reboots of the system.
 This is useful when phase determinism is required in situations where the reference clock fans out to other devices before reaching the master.